Virginia in the American Revolution: Social Conflict Between Class and Race

+These changes directly affected class divisions.
+Minutemen recruitment fell mostly on poorer farmers and laborers, who had to leave their fields and families for long periods while receiving less pay than officers.
+Not only this but spending time away meant losing money and small farmers had no way to “buy their way out” as the elites could.
+Farming was their primary source of income, and since there was often no help at home, their absence threatened their families’ basic survival.
+McDonnell explains that this unequal burden made poorer men view service as dangerous to their basic survival needs and further enforced the belief that “gentlemen or men of fortune ought to bear the expense and difficulties of defending the colony” instead of transferring the costs onto those with the least to spare.

+As poor Virginians saw that they took on most of the risks while officers and wealthy men celebrated the benefits, the recruitment levels for the minutemen rapidly declined.
+There were reports across Virginia describing how recruiting was slow, and there were incomplete units.
+Training attendance went down and recruitment quotas became harder to meet, causing many leaders to struggle to maintain the small units they had.
+McDonnell suggests that this decline was linked to a growing belief that the Revolution’s promises of shared sacrifice and political voice were not being met, arguing that the minutemen system revealed deep divisions between elites and poorer whites.
+It becomes apparent that the dwindling enlistment and resistance to the minutemen system explains why Virginia’s war contribution weakened and why class and racial conflict remained key to the colony’s Revolution.

 War returns to Virginia

 The British brought the war back to coastal Virginia in May 1779 when Admiral George Collier landed troops at Hampton Roads and used Portsmouth (after destroying the naval yard) as a base of attack.
 This was known as the Chesapeake raid.
 The move was part of an attempted blockade of trade with the West Indies.
 The British abandoned the plan when reinforcements from General Henry Clinton failed to arrive to support Collier.

 Raid of Richmond

 Fearing the vulnerability of Williamsburg, then-Governor Thomas Jefferson moved the capital farther inland to Richmond in 1780.
 That October, the British made another attempt at invading Virginia.
 British General Alexander Leslie entered the Chesapeake with 2,500 troops and used Portsmouth as a base; however, after the British defeat at the Battle of Kings Mountain, Leslie moved to join General Charles Cornwallis farther south.

 In December, Benedict Arnold, who had betrayed the Patriot/Continental movement and was afterwards positioned as a General in the British Army, attacked Richmond with a militia of Loyalists as well as Hessian mercenaries and an army of British Regulars.
 Jefferson fled the capital city and called out militia under Colonel Sampson Mathews to harass Arnold's forces.
 They burned much of the city before withdrawing to Portsmouth, burning and looting along the James River as they went.